Skip to content

 Yes!
 The best place to view the staircase to the moon at Cygnet Bay is at our lookout!
 Ask our friendly staff to point you in the right direction.
 We run a special event on some staircase to the moon nights called Lunar Bar.
 Find out more about this event here.

-We welcome on leash pets for day visits in our picnic areas at Cygnet Bay, however we do not allow pets in our camping and accommodation.
+We welcome on leash pets for day visits in our picnic areas and to stay in our camp/van sites here at Cygnet Bay, however we do not allow pets in our accommodation or at our restaurant.
 Please ask our staff for more direction to pet friendly areas.
 You will need to provide your own pet waste bags.

 Mobile phones on the Telstra network will have signal at Cygnet Bay Pearl Farm.

-We do not have WIFI access for guests at Cygnet Bay, but internet is accessible for Telstra network users.
+We have free WIFI access for guests at our restaurant and internet is accessible for Telstra network users.

 While we allow the building of campfires in our Diver’s Creek campsites, due to environmental factors at our Pearler’s Village campsites, the building of campfires at this location is prohibited.